Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Adding time estimation

-Then $P\left(F\left(N\right)\right)=1-N^{-\xi\left(1\right)}$. \end{prop} The proof of Proposition \ref{prop:Time_(d-1)_box_difference} follows the one of \cite[Proposition 4.5]{berger2008slowdown} (see also \cite[Section 4]{berger2008slowdown} and in particular Lemma 4.15).
-Here are the main steps of the proof: The proof starts with another version for annealed derivatives bounds (see Lemma \ref{lem:Annealed_derivative_estimations_(d-1)+time}).
-Next in Lemma \ref{lem:Distance_of_time_from_expectation} we prove an annealed concentration inequality for the hitting time $T_{\partial\mathcal{P}\left(0,N\right)}$.
-Lemma \ref{lem:First_difference_estimation} provides a first weak estimation for the difference between the quenched and annealed hitting probabilities for large enough boxes, i.e., $\theta>\frac{d}{d+1}$.
-Using induction and the estimation from the last lemma we prove an upper bound on the probability to hit a given box of side length $N^{\theta}$ in a time interval of length $N^{\theta}$ for every $0<\theta\leq1$ (see Lemma \ref{lem:Upper_estimation_on_the_quenched_exit}).
-In Lemma \ref{lem:Estimation_for_far_hyperplane} we use the upper quenched estimations in order to show that the difference between the quenched and annealed hitting probabilities, in a slightly further hyperplane are as required.
-Finally, in the proof of Proposition \ref{prop:Time_(d-1)_box_difference}, we show how to translate the estimations from the further hyperplane back to the original hyperplane.
-The main tools used in the proof are an environment exposure procedure, originally due to Bolthausen and Sznitman \cite{bolthausen2002satic}, which defines a martingale and allow the use of Azuma's and McDiarmid's inequalities, the intersection estimate for two independent random walks from Lemma \ref{lem:Intersection_lemma} and some general annealed estimation on the probability to hit boxes. \begin{rem} In Section \ref{sec:Lorentz_trans} we use Proposition \ref{prop:Time_(d-1)_box_difference} for boxes whose side length is only asymptotic to $N^{\theta}$ (for some $0<\theta<1$), i.e., the side length is $N^{\theta}+o\left(N^{\theta}\right)$.
-One can verify that the same proof holds for such boxes as well. \end{rem} We start by stating another version for the estimation on the annealed measure (see Lemma \ref{lem:general_annealed_estimations} and \cite[Lemma 4.2]{berger2008slowdown}). \begin{lem}[Annealed derivative estimations] Assume $P$ is uniformly elliptic, i.i.d and satisfies $\left(\mathscr{P}\right)$.
-Fix $z_{1}\in\BZ^{d}$, $N\in\mathbb{N}$ and let $z\in\tilde{\CP}\left(z_{1},N\right)$.
-Let $\left\{ X_{n}\right\} $ be an RWRE starting at $z$.
-Then for large enough $N$ \begin{enumerate} \item For every $m\in\mathbb{N}$ and every $x\in\partial^{+}\CP\left(z_{1},N\right)$
+The proof of Proposition~\ref{propTimed-1boxdifference} follows the one of \cite{berger2008slowdown}, Proposition 4.5 (see also \cite {berger2008slowdown}, Section~4, and in particular Lemma 4.15).
+Here are the main steps of the proof: the proof starts with another version for annealed derivatives bounds (see Lemma~\ref{lemAnnealedderivativeestimationsd-1+time}).
+Next, in Lemma~\ref{lemDistanceoftimefromexpectation} we prove an annealed concentration inequality for the hitting time $T_{\partial \mathcal{P} (0,N )}$.
+Lemma~\ref{lemFirstdifferenceestimation} provides a first weak estimation for the difference between the quenched and annealed hitting probabilities for large enough boxes, that is, $\theta>\frac{d}{d+1}$.
+Using induction and the estimation from the last lemma, we prove an upper bound on the probability to hit a given box of side length $N^{\theta}$ in a time interval of length $N^{\theta}$ for every $0<\theta\leq1$ (see Lemma~\ref{lemUpperestimationonthequenchedexit}).
+In Lemma \ref{lemEstimationforfarhyperplane}, we use the upper quenched estimations in order to show that the difference between the quenched and annealed hitting probabilities, in a slightly further hyperplane are as required.
+Finally, in the proof of Proposition~\ref {propTimed-1boxdifference}, we show how to translate the estimations from the further hyperplane back to the original hyperplane.
+The first main tool used in the proof is an environment exposure procedure, which in the context of ballistic RWRE already appeared in the work of Bolthausen and Sznitman \cite {bolthausen2002satic}.
+This exposure procedure defines a martingale and allows the use of Azuma's and McDiarmid's inequalities.
+The second main tool is the intersection estimate for two independent random walks from Lemma \ref{lemIntersectionlemma}.